 Advantages Of LLP Registration In Singapore

-Here are some of the undue advantages that one would get after LLP registration in Singapore:
+Here are some of the advantages that one would get after LLP registration in Singapore:

-- The associates can be held liable for the obligations, but only for the number of shares, they’ve put into the firm.
+Limited liability protection: Limited liability protection is offered to partners in LLPs.
+As a result, the partners’ private possessions are shielded from the financial liabilities and obligations of the company.
+The associates can be held liable for the obligations, but only for the number of shares they’ve put into the firm.

 Disadvantages Of LLP Registration In Singapore